Simyon264/Obot-ma/README.md

 5. You are done!

 ## Making a new command or eventhandler.
-Did you ever want to make a new command or something like that?
-Well im going to teach you that!
+Have you ever wanted to make a new command or something similar?
+Read the instructions below.

 #### Making a command.
-To make a new **command** you need to put a *JS* file into the commands folder.
+To make a new **command** you need to put a *JavaScript* file into the `commands` directory.
 Like `hello.js`.
-The file name is the command name, so if you name it `hello.js` the command will execute when the user inputs (*NOTE The prefix in our example being '!'*) `!hello` the command will execute.
-If there is a file that does not have the `.js` it will error.
+The filename is the name of the command, so if you name it `hello.js`, the user would need to type (*NOTE: The prefix in our example is '!'*) `!hello` for the command to execute.
+If there are files in the `commands` directory that are not JavaScript files, an error will occur.
-Once the file is made you need to put a few things in it so it doesn't error while searching for the aliases or while running it.
-Still confused?
-Let me just give you an example:
+Once you create the JavaScript file, you need to structure your file in a way that will work correctly with other code used by the bot.
+Provided is the command file structure, with the example being a `hello` command.
 ```javascript
 module.exports = {
     name: 'hello', // This is the title when you run the help command.